Illinois Drivers License Renewal

 - Free - Applicants 87 years of age and older.

-When to Renew Your IL Driver's License
+Your IL Driver's License

 Drivers in Illinois must renew their drivers license within the time period that is set by the type of license they hold.
 Drivers with a two or four-year drivers license can renew up to one year prior the driving license expiration date.
 Those with a one-year license can renew up to six months prior to the drivers license expiration date.
 Drivers 87 years of age and older must renew their driving licenses each year at a local Illinois DMV office.